 Can you substitute teriyaki sauce for hoisin?

 Teriyaki sauce can work as a substitute for hoisin with 2 modifications.
 It needs to be thickened with cornstarch, and it may need a splash of garlic chili sauce.
 Teriyaki sauce originates from Japan, whereas hoisin is Chinese.
+But both are soy-based.

 Originally, teriyaki was served in Japan as a sauce for grilled meat.
 As time evolved, it became an essential ingredient on the food shelf.